dev-hd11/Confidante/README.md

 **A Django app to maintain your diary entries.
 Secured with encryption and authentication system.**

 ## Alert
 The latest releases of this app will be available on [TechWorld](https://techworld856.godaddysites.com).
-Please go there to download them.
+Please go there to download them.<br>
+This repository might be non-functional as we are starting the creation of a new version of Confidante here.

 ## Table of Content :
 1. [Features](#features-)